-- 1. Red light crossover - 2.
+- 1. Red light crossover. - 2.
 Bus evacuation is state mandated and recorded. - 3.
 Stay calm, do not panic. - 4.
 Show students how to turn the bus off with the key. - 5.
-Show students where emergency brake is located and how to apply it - 6.
-Show students where all emergency equipment is and how to get to it.
-Including two-way radio, first aid kit, fire extinguisher, and road side reflectors. - 7.
-Show all students the emergency exits and how they are used. - 8.
-Explain about the kick out window and roof vents exits if the bus is equipped with them.
+Show students where emergency brake is located and how to apply it. - Show students where all emergency equipment is and how to get to it.
+Including twoway radio, first aid kit, fire extinguisher, roadside reflectors, and seatbelt cutter. - 7.
+Show all students the emergency exits and how they are used. - Explain about the kick out window and roof vent exits if the bus is equipped with them.
 REMEMBER any window is an emergency exit. - 9.
 Explain the responsibilities of passengers seated next to an emergency exit. - 10.
-Explain safe riding practices to help prevent an accident. - 11.
-Do not worry about personal items.
-Such as back packs, purses, etc. Exit the bus quickly and quietly. - 12.
-Explain how students should get off the bus, where to go and how far.
+Explain safe riding practices to help prevent an accident. - Do not worry about personal items such as backpacks, purses, etc. Exit the bus quickly and quietly. - Explain how students should get off the bus, where to go and how far.
 Go 100 feet or 40 paces away from the bus not crossing any roadways. - 13.
 Explain how to do a red light crossover. - 14.
-Special Ed. only.
-When a child wears a restraint, show them how to get out.
+Special Ed only: When a child wears a restraint, show them how to get out.

-Department of Maintenance, Operations, and Transportation Jack Tillman, Director 1205 Ellington Street, Delano, California 93215 (661) 721-5015 - Fax: (661) 721-5088
+Delano Union School District Department of Maintenance, Operations, and Transportation Jack Tillman, Director 1205 Ellington Street, Delano, California 93215 (661) 721-5015 - Fax: (661) 721-5088

 Transportation Liability Release Form

-l/We will be responsible below for their transportation back to their return continuous conti e for the student/s mentioned lestination.
+We will be responsible for the student/s mentioned pelow for their transportation back to their return destination.

-Student's Name/s:
+S Student's Name/s:

 1. 2.
 3. 4.
 5.

-I agree to and do hereby indemnify and hold hard District, its officers, agents and employees from from every liability, loss, expense, of any natu- incurred by reason of any injury to or death of arising from any act of neglect, default, of misconduct of person signing this form. every claim or demand made, ire whatsoever, which may be f person sustained by persons
+l t i agree to and do hereby indemnify and hold harmless the Delano Union School District, its officers, agents and employees from every claim or demand made, rom every liability, loss, expense, of any nature whatsoever, which may be ncurred by reason of any injury to or death of person sustained by persons arising from any act of neglect, default, omission, negligence or willful misconduct of person signing this form.

-Date:
+I Date:

-Time of Release:
+1 Time of Release:

-Signature of Bus Driver Signature of Person Responsible for Student/s
+5 Signature of Bus Driver Signature of Person Responsible for Student/s

-Bus # 12/06/10
+ł Bus # 12/06/1

-"Working Together for a Brighter Future" AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER
+H Bus # 12/06/10 "Working Together for a Brighter Future" AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER

-1405 - 12th Avenue - Delano, CA 93215 (661) 721-5000

-APPLICATION FOR USE OF SCHOOL FACILITIES (MUST BE RECEIVED BY M.O.T.
+Delano Union School District 1405 - 12th Avenue - Delano, CA 93215 (661) 721-5000 APPLICATION FOR USE OF SCHOOL FACILITIES (MUST BE RECEIVED BY M.O.T.
 5 DAYS PRIOR TO DATE OF USE)